Free Church of England

-The Free Church of England (FCE) is an episcopal church based in England.
+The Free Church of England (FCE) is an Episcopal Church based in England.
 The church was founded when a number of congregations separated from the established Church of England in the middle of the 19th century.

-The doctrinal basis of the FCE, together with its episcopal structures, organisation, worship, ministry and ethos are recognisably "Anglican" although it is not a member of the Anglican Communion.
+The doctrinal basis of the FCE, together with its Episcopal structures, organisation, worship, ministry and ethos are recognisably Anglican although it is not a member of the Anglican Communion.
 Its worship style follows that of the Book of Common Prayer or conservative modern-language forms that belong to the Anglican tradition.

-Although predating it, the FCE is generally considered to be a part of the Continuing Anglican movement.

-The Church of England acknowledges the FCE as a church with valid Orders and its canons permit a range of shared liturgical and ministerial activities.
+The Church of England acknowledges the FCE as a church with valid orders and its canons permit a range of shared liturgical and ministerial activities.